DjangoGirls/organizer-manual/diy/README.md

 ## Swag

 You don’t always have enough money to order T-Shirts with “Django Girls” print for every participant.
-We have some tips how to prepare something nice for each participant and coach and not spending a fortune on that.
+We have some tips how to prepare something nice for each participant and coach and not spend a fortune on that.

 * In general, ordering bags will be much cheaper than ordering T-shirts.
 If you don’t have enough money for t-shirt, but you have some funds - it’s much cheaper version.
 However, very often the cheapest bags could shrink in laundry, so you should check the quality of the bags before ordering 50 of them.
 * If bags are too expensive, you could prepare small packets for participants.
 Buy a pack of brown paper or white paper breakfast bags, which should be very, very cheap and put a handful of candies and stickers from sponsors inside.
 You could also put other small things: confetti (you could make some on your own with a small punch hole cutter!), a handwritten notes with “Thank you for coming!” or anything else you could think of.
 Tie with a ribbon or use sticker to close the bag.
 It will look lovely!